-If any student or employee believes that he or she has been subjected to sexual harassment, the student or employee has the right to file an Affirmative Action Discrimination Complaint Form (Affirmative Action Policy/Form) with the college.
+If any student or employee believes that he or she has been subjected to sexual harassment, the student or employee has the right to file an Affirmative Action Discrimination Complaint Form (see Affirmative Action Policy for Community Colleges form below under "Relevant Forms") with the college.
 For more information or assistance with filing a complaint, please contact the college’s Affirmative Action Officer or Title IX Coordinator.
 If the Affirmative Action Officer or the Title IX Coordinator is the subject of a complaint, the President shall designate another college official to administer the Complaint Procedures.

 All complaints will be investigated in such a way as to maintain confidentiality to the extent practicable under the circumstances.
 If it is determined that a violation of this Policy has occurred, the college will act promptly to eliminate the harassing conduct, and take disciplinary action where warranted.
 All disciplinary action taken shall be consistent with any applicable collective bargaining agreement.
 The Duty to Cooperate, Duty to Report, and the obligation to avoid making False Charges, as discussed previously in this Policy, shall be fully applicable under this section.

 In addition to the above, if you believe you have been subjected to sexual harassment, you may file a formal complaint with the governmental agencies set forth below.
 Filing a complaint under this Policy does not prohibit you from filing a complaint with these agencies.

 John F. Kennedy Federal Building